Student resources > Anxious

 Tight chest

-'What if' thinking Racing Thoughts Feeling judged Fast heartbeat Avoiding situations Tight chest
+'What if' thinking Racing thoughts Feeling judged Fast heartbeat Avoiding situations Tight chest

 Causes